Mother's Day Sale - Get $25 off

 Some complications and risks of breast implants include:

-• Complications secondary to surgery (such as anesthesia and bleeding)
+• Complications secondary to surgery, such as infection, bleeding, or anesthesia side effects

 • Scarring